 Adoption rates have risen all across the US.
 More and more kids are being placed in foster care.
-It’s supposed to be a gateway to long-term placement.
+It’s supposed to be a gateway to a long-term placement.
 However, some kids end up staying there for a long time.
 When they’re there, they get abused and neglected.
 The rates of abuse might shock you.
-This has long-term effects on the children too.
+This process has long-term effects on the children too.
 They grow up with social and emotional issues that affect their everyday life.

-We don’t tolerate abuse in foster homes.
+Our attorneys do not tolerate abuse in foster homes.
 We work to put these companies out of business.
 In fact, the placement company has a duty here.
 They’re supposed to place the kid in a safe place.
 If this doesn’t pan out, they can be liable in court.
 We want to explore that topic now.
 Read the few sections.
 They’ll show you on what grounds you can bring a case against a placement business for child neglect or abuse.

 - How the Foster Care System Works